-Alternatively, you can add the properties directly to the Application.xml file located at [install-dir]/conf/live/.
+Alternatively, you can add the properties directly to the Application.xml file located at [install-dir]/conf/[application-name]/.
 To do so, open Application.xml in a text editor and add the following to the <HTTPStreamer>/<Properties> container element:

 <Property> <Name>httpOriginMode</Name> <Value>on</Value> <Type>String</Type> </Property> <Property> <Name>mpegdashCacheControlPlaylist</Name> <Value>max-age=1</Value> <Type>String</Type> </Property> <Property> <Name>mpegdashCacheControlMediaChunk</Name> <Value>max-age=3600</Value> <Type>String</Type> </Property>

 Configure the VLC media player to play the transcoded 720p (default) rendition of the HEVC stream.

 Prepare VLC media player